Special stains and tests

 - Describe these stains and tests

-Although the majority of skin biopsies are successfully processed using routine formalin fixation and stained with haematoxylin & eosin (H&E), occasionally special stains and processing techniques are required for dermatopathological diagnosis and clinical management.
+Although the majority of skin biopsies are successfully processed using routine formalin fixation and stained with haematoxylin and eosin (H&E), occasionally special stains and processing techniques are required for dermatopathological diagnosis and clinical management.

 H&E of normal skin